-The delta environments that the fish hail from makes this species favor a planted tank.
+The delta environments that the fish hail from makes this species and other types like Betta macrostoma favor a planted tank.

 Your Betta is territorial, so offering your fish one or more hiding places is a must.
 They will use underwater structures to help establish their territory, and it will also provide a retreat when it feels stressed.